 Your body can also produce niacin (Vitamin B3) from the amino acid tryptophan by utilizing B6.
 Some of your earliest signs and symptoms of pregnancy will alleviate with enough of these vitamins.

 By ensuring an adequate intake of B vitamins through a well-constructed diet, you can provide a smoother, healthier pregnancy for you and your baby!

 Vitamin B6 is crucial for the healthy function of the brain and nervous system and thus plays a critical role in the development of your baby.
 Specifically, it’s necessary for the healthy production of serotonin and norepinephrine, key neurotransmitters.

 - Your baby requires a supply of Vitamin B6 for the healthy development of its brain and nervous system

-- Some cases of morning sickness can be resolved by B6
+- B6 can resolve some cases of morning sickness

 - It helps you maintain healthy blood glucose levels